muratkeremozcan/cctdd/ch12-Heroes-part1-lifting-state/Heroes-part1.md

 });
 ```

 We add the child `HeroList` to our component.
 It requires a heroes prop.
-One good idea is to look at the component tests for children, see how they are used, and work off of that documentation when writing the tests for the parent component.
+One  idea is to look at the component tests for children, see how they are used, and work off of that documentation when writing the tests for the parent component.
 We do not need to repeat any tests at the parent, but we can use the help to give an idea about how the child should be mounted.
 Take a look at `HeroList.cy.tsx`.
 We are importing a Cypress fixture and passing it as a prop.
 We can repeat a similar process, and delay the decisions about data and state to a later time until we have to make them (Green 3).

 If a component is importing a file from outside the source folder, the component will work in isolation but the greater app will not compile.
 Make a copy of `heroes.json` from `cypress/fixtures/` in `src/heroes` and update `Heroes` component to use this file instead.
-We will handle this gracefully later.
+We will handle this gracefully later when working with network data.

 ```tsx
 // src/components/Heroes.tsx